-For starters, if you want to reduce inches that quickly - drink more water.
-Water retention maybe one of the culprits to your waist size.
-If you think you may be retaining water, try adding up to a gallon of water a day, and you could lose about five to ten pounds of retained water in a few short days.
-I have seen people lose up to twenty in a week by ONLY adding water to their diet.
-But once that is done you need to focus on the principles of healthy weight loss below that will help you with your goal:
+For starters, if you want to reduce inches that quickly, drink more water.
+Water retention may be one of the culprits to your waist size.
+If you think you may be retaining water, try adding up to a gallon of water a day, and you could lose about 5-10 pounds of retained water in a few short days.
+I have seen people lose up to 20 in a week by only adding water to their diet.
+But once that is done, you need to focus on the principles of healthy weight loss below:

 The eating plans below will help your body keep the metabolism high and burn calories throughout the day.
 Limiting fat and processed carbs, and adding fiber and protein will lean you out quickly and in a healthy manner.

 Read the suggested articles below.
-Do crunches without holding your hand behind your head and build your neck muscles too.
+Do crunches without holding your hand behind your head and build your neck muscles, too.

 See the Programs

-I have a list of programs that can help you, but it all depends on your fitness level: see below:
+I have a list of programs that can help you, but it all depends on your fitness level: